Code-Institute-Submissions/GeekTest/README.md

 ## Issues Faced

 - Getting the Email on the conatct page set up.
+This took alot of trial and error locking me out of a couple of email addresses in the process.

-- Deploying to heroku, this process
+- Deploying to heroku.
+This process took longer then i would have liked, in hindsight I should have deployed first instead of last.

 - Getting images on the products page.

 ## Issues still to finish